LGBTQ+ Rights

 Are you living with HIV/AIDs and experiencing discrimination?

 People Living with HIV/AIDS (PLWHA) often experience discrimination and other barriers as a result of their HIV status.
 That includes fighting for equitable, safe access to healthcare, public benefits, and affordable housing.
 Legal Services NYC helps clients access the resources they are entitled to while fighting HIV stigma and discrimination.
 We offer advice and direct legal representation in a wide-range of civil legal areas, including: HASA and other public benefits, housing, health & access to medical care, discrimination confidentiality, and life planning.
+If you are experiencing discrimination because of your status, calls us at the number above.

 Join us.
 Demand Justice.